-The life of Eddie Aikau could be in a movie.
+The life of Eddie Aikau is the incredible story of the ultimate waterman.
 The surfer, lifeguard, family man, friend, traveler, musician and hero inspired future generations of wave riders, all around the planet.

 Eddie Aikau was born in Kahului, Hawaii, on the 4th May 4, 1946.
 He was the second-oldest of the five Aikau kids and leader of their pack, since their earliest days on Maui, through to their surfing days on the South and North Shore's of Oahu.

-Eddie Aikau saw big wave surfing, not as a competition, but as a personal goal and reaching the height of his heroes: Greg Noll, Mike Stang, George Downing, John Kelly, Sammy Lee were a huge inspiration for him.
+Eddie Aikau saw big wave surfing, not as a competition, but as a personal goal.
+He dreamed of reaching the height of his heroes: Greg Noll, Mike Stang, George Downing, John Kelly, Sammy Lee were a huge inspiration to him.

 In 1967, Eddie cracked a giant swell at Waimea Bay and made his mark in the world of big wave riding.
-To this very day, November 19th, 1967, is still the biggest day ever ridden at Waimea Bay.
-During the early to mid-70s, Eddie traveled to South Africa, South America and Australia in select early-era pro surfing events.
+To this very day, November 19th, 1967 is still the biggest day ever surfed at Waimea Bay.
+During the early to mid-70s, Eddie traveled to South Africa, South America, and Australia to participate in a few early-era pro surfing events.